Father Sean Kerins

 Suspension/criminal investigation: 2018

 Assigned as follows:

-Summary of Allegations against Father Sean P. Kerins:
+Summary of Sexual Abuse Allegations against Fr.
+Sean Kerins:

-Kerins is 27 years old.
-He is residing in the Erie, Pennsylvania, area, according to the Diocese of Erie and his family.
+Kerins’ name was included on Diocese of Erie 2018 list of clergy credibly accused of child sexual abuse.
+He lives in the Erie, Pennsylvania, area, according to the Diocese of Erie and his family.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Erie.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Erie may have legal options, but filing deadlines will apply so please do not delay in reaching out to us.

 Contact us at (888) 283-9922 or email@example.com to discuss your options today.